BonoboPLC/lojjo_wiki/administration/agents.md

 Every Sales Agent has a Deposit Receipt Account in the system which tracks the money from Player Account Deposits.

-This account increases each time a payment is made to the Sales Agent and only decreases when the Deposit Receipts are remitted to the Sales Manager.
+This account increases each time a payment is made to the Sales Agent by the Player and only decreases when the Deposit Receipts are remitted to the Sales Manager.

 ![Deposit Receipts Collect 2](/uploads/deposit-receipts-collect-2.png "Deposit Receipts Collect 2")